tfiers/strogatz/README.md

 ![](figures/3/phase_comp.png)
 _Phase space portraits of a predator-prey model, for different predator decay rates **c**.
 (Normalised prey amount on the x-axis, normalised predator amount on the y-axis.
 Coloured dots represent fixed points.
 Basins and curves of attraction are coloured according to their attracting fixed point.
-The purple orbit is a limit cycle._
+The purple orbit is a limit cycle)._